dowjones/dj-dna-streams-javascript/README.md

 #### Installing

-Install this at your project root by invoking the following command line:
+This project is an NPM module.
+That means it can be installed as a kind of library for your main project.
+To do this go to your main project's root.
+At the command line execute the following:

 ~~~~
 npm install git+https://git@github.dowjones.net/syndicationhub/dj-dna-streaming-javascript.git --save